Simulation

 else:

-if split_loc is None:
+if split_locs is None:

-jacobian(l, split=False, split_loc=None, epsilon=1e-08)
+jacobian(l, split=False, split_locs=None, epsilon=1e-08)

 Calculate the Jacobian of the system using finite differences.